home-assistant/developers.home-assistant/blog/2024-03-04-config-entry-reconfigure-step.md

 This is not to replace optional configuration (`OptionsFlow`) but instead to allow the user to change setup configuration after a config entry has been created.

-### Integrations updating existing config entries

-Some integrations implement a reconfiguration option by updating an existing config entry if a matching config entry is being created by the user.
-This is no longer allowed, and integrations should be migrated to implement the `reconfigure` step.

 ### Reconfiguration vs. Reauthentication

 The `reconfigure` step does not replace a `reauth` step and they have different purposes.